udemyDevops/aws-paas-and-saas/readme.md

         - give the DB name 'accounts' (used for vprofile)
         - select the parameter group
         - uncheck the automated backup (only for this practice)
-        - log exports --> leave unccheked (only for this practice)
+        - log exports --> leave unchecked (only for this practice)